18F/myusa-ux/research/usability/sprint33_small-business-script.md

 MyUSA is an application we are currently designing to streamline the process of signing in to government websites.

-As an example of how MyUSA works, we are using BusinessUSA, which is a website that rounds up resources provided by the federal government to help small businesses.
+To give you an example ofMyUSA works, we are using BusinessUSA, which is a website that rounds up resources provided by the federal government to help small businesses.

-What we're going to do today is called a talk-aloud activity -- you say what you're thinking as you examine the page.
+We're going to do today is called a talk-aloud activity -- I'd like to you say what you're thinking as you go through the pages.

 We're still working on it, so this is more like a Powerpoint online than it is a real website.
 Not all of it is interactive.
+You will likely click on things that don't work.
+That's ok.

 _Ask them to go to Invision liveshare link and sign in_

 ### Front page of sample site

-So, let's pretend you've come to BusinessUSA looking for financing opportunities.
+So, let's say you've come to BusinessUSA looking for financing opportunities.
 You find a feature -- the access financing wizard -- that will help you find relevant opportunities for your business.

 What would you do next?

-[If s/he wouldn't log in, ask them to log in]
+_[If s/he wouldn't log in, ask them to log in]_

 ### Choose how to log in?